 Further, the Group believes that the contractual arrangements among Giganology Shenzhen, Shenzhen Xunlei and its shareholders are in compliance with PRC law and are legally enforceable.
 However, the Chinese government may issue from time to time new laws or new interpretations on existing laws to regulate this industry.
 Regulatory risk also encompasses the interpretation by the tax authorities of current tax laws, and the Group's legal structure and scope of operations in the PRC, which could be subject to further restrictions resulting in limitations on the Company's ability to conduct business in the PRC.
 The PRC government may also require the Company to restructure the Group's operations entirely if it finds that its contractual arrangements do not comply with applicable laws and regulations.
 Furthermore, it could revoke the Group's business and operating licenses, require it to discontinue or restrict its operations, restrict its right to collect revenues, block its website, require it to restructure its operations, impose additional conditions or requirements with which the Group may not be able to comply, or take other regulatory or enforcement actions against the Group that could be harmful to its business.
 The imposition of any of these penalties may result in a material and adverse effect on the Group's ability to conduct the Group's business.
 In addition, if the imposition of any of these penalties causes the Group to lose the rights to direct the activities of the VIE and its subsidiaries or the right to receive their economic benefits, the Group would no longer be able to consolidate the VIE.
-The Group does not believe that any penalties imposed or actions taken by the PRC Government would result in the liquidation of the Company, Giganology Shenzhen or Shenzhen Xunlei
+The Group does not believe that any penalties imposed or actions taken by the PRC Government would result in the liquidation of the Company, Giganology Shenzhen or Shenzhen Xunlei.

-As of December 31, 2016, the aggregate retained earnings and distributable reserves of VIE and VIE's subsidiaries amounted to approximately USD 2,541 thousand (2015: USD 25,512 thousand), which has been included in the consolidated financial statements.
+As of December 31, 2017, the aggregate loss and distributable reserves of VIE and VIE's subsidiaries amounted to approximately USD 32,222,000 and the aggregate retained earnings and distributable reserves amounted to USD 2,541,000 as of December 31, 2016, which has been included in the consolidated financial statements.